e-j-w/ChartOfNuclides/doc/FEATURES.md

 # Feature list

 The overall goal of this project is to make a simple, performant, and multiplatform tool that will be useful in both professional (nuclear structure research) and educational contexts.

-## Current
+Currently implemented features include:

 - Display nuclear chart with various color schemes: half-life / lifetime, decay mode, E(2+) ...
 - Select individual nuclides to browse ground and excited state data, including: